 “Dave has rediscovered his love for poker,” dished a source.
 “He hadn’t played in years, but he’s been getting back into it, and he even started teaching his 13-year-old son, Harry, over the kitchen table.
 Now Dave wants to take his skills to Las Vegas, where he dreams of winning big!”

 “Those guys are as close to professional players as you can get,” spilled the source.

 “Dave’s totally out of his league with them.
 He might be worth $400 million, but those guys will have no hesitation in cleaning him out!”

-Dave’s lifelong idol and mentor, late “Tonight Show” icon Johnny Carson, was a legendary poker player — hosting regular star-studded poker parties at his Malibu home during the 1970s and ’80s.
+Dave’s lifelong idol and mentor, late “Tonight Show” icon Johnny Carson, was a legendary poker player who hosted a regular card party at his Malibu home during the 1970s and ’80s.

-Dave — who made headlines in 2009 after a $2 million extortion attempt led him to admit on air to having cheated on his wife with multiple underlings — insisted his poker playing is not a problem, added the insider.
+Dave — who made headlines in 2009 after a $2 million extortion attempt led the married comic to admit to multiple affairs with staffers — insisted his poker playing is not a problem, added the insider.

 Yet pals, worried about his decades-long battle with booze, fear Dave could end up flat broke like ‘NYPD Blue’ creator David Milch — who gambled away a staggering $100 million!

 “Dave’s trying to enjoy life a little by picking up new hobbies, but gambling isn’t what his old friends had in mind,” tattled the source.
 “They wish Dave would stick to skiing and fishing.
 Everyone’s hoping this poker thing is just a phase.”